Late Night Jam Session

 Glasgow Music City Tours, in partnership with Glasgow Jazz Festival, presents an entertaining walking tour tracing the history and highlights of Glasgow’s longest-running annual music event.
 Join us and hear about visits from the greats, including Miles Davis, Dizzy Gillespie, Sarah Vaughan and Tony Bennett.
 We have colourful stories of weird and wonderful rider requests; medical emergencies and all the dope on venues old and new.
 Walk with us and get the inside track on how the Festival has helped make Glasgow the vibrant music city it is today.

-This tour includes live music, a dram plus a 50% discount on Tommy Smith’s SNJO Buddy Rich concert at the New Auditorium in the Royal Concert Hall on the evening of the tour.
+This tour includes a dram plus a 50% discount on Tommy Smith’s SNJO Buddy Rich concert at the New Auditorium in the Royal Concert Hall on the evening of the tour.
 Simply take your walking tour ticket or booking confirmation to the Royal Concert Hall box office and purchase tickets over the counter for 50% discount.

 Tour will run on Saturday 24th June.